stocnet/MoNAn/README.md

 #> 6 -0.03304023
 ```

-## Some diagnostics
+## Diagnostics of the estimated model

 The following two diagnostics indicate the extent to which the chain
 mixes (i.e., whether the thinning was chosen appropriately).
-For the
+The
+autoCorrelationTest indicates the degree to which the values of the
+dependent variable of consecutive draws from the chain in phase 3 are
-autoCorrelationTest, lower values are better.
+correlated.
+Here lower values are better.
 Values above 0.5 are very
-problematic.
+problematic and indicate that a higher thinning is needed.

 ``` r
 autoCorrelationTest(myDependentVariable, myResDN)
 #> [1] 0.1027527
 ```

+The output of extractTraces indicates the correlation of statistics
-For the extractTraces, the plot should show data point randomly
+between subsequent draws from the chin in phase 3.
+The plot should show
-scattered around the target line.
+data point randomly scattered around the target line, as shown below.
+If
+patterns in the traces are discernible, a higher thinning is needed.

 ``` r
 traces <- extractTraces(myDependentVariable, myResDN, myEffects)